Call for papers

 All contributions must be in English language and according to publication requirements for IFAC meetings.
 All submissions will be reviewed according to IFAC regulations by the International Program Committee (IPC).
 Accepted papers (not abstracts) will be published in an IFAC Proceedings volume for the conference, and on the website of the IFAC-PapersOnline Series at Elsevier ScienceDirect.

-Registration for accepted contributions
+Required registration for accepted contributions

 In accordance to IFAC standards, submitting authors should keep in mind that any accepted contribution requires that at least one author will be registered fully and be present at the conference.
 Registration is necessary before submitting the final contribution.
 No show contributions might lead to an exclusion of the paper from the IFAC Proceedings volume for the conference, and on the website of the IFAC-PapersOnline Series at Elsevier ScienceDirect.